-I’m sharing today’s recipe with you as part of my White Lily series.
+I’m sharing this Easy French Breakfast Puffs with Fresh Strawberries recipe with you as part of my White Lily series.
 A family friendly company, White Lily encourages folks to share their knowledge in the kitchen and help pass on their cooking heritage.

 This recipe is perfect for that because my mother taught me how to make these when I was a little girl.
 They are a simple muffin, perfectly suited to a cup of coffee or juice and especially delicious when paired with fresh fruit like I’m doing here.